twentyrogersc/crai.gr/src/_cv.md

 # Craig Rogers
 **[crai.gr](http://www.crai.gr) | [hello@crai.gr](mailto:hello@crai.gr) | [linkedin.com/in/craigarogers](https://uk.linkedin.com/in/craigarogers)**

 An experienced front-end developer just wanting to make great things.
+With interests spanning the latest in both design and technology, successful projects are developed at both a technical and conceptual level.

 ## Skills